Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Multi-Turn Reasoning Prompts and Conversations

-We now report the last turn of the conversation is shown here.
-We can observe from the final response of the \swift that it's response is drastically different from the response of the previous turn (and from \base).
-It has updated its reasoning process with additional observation/knowledge and therefore gets a higher evaluation from GPT4o.
+Now we show the conversation of \swift on the same ARC dataset.
+The teacher messages are the same and hence we do not show them.
+We observe that \swift updated its reasoning process with additional information and thus gets a higher evaluation score from the GPT-4o judge.

+\begin{assistantmessage} <<SYS>> The answer is C.<thinking>First, I considered each choice individually.
+I looked at A and thought, 'What does chlorophyll do?'
+Chlorophyll is the green pigment in plants that helps them make food from sunlight through photosynthesis, so this choice doesn't sound right.
+Next, I looked at B and thought, 'What is photosynthesis?'
+Photosynthesis is the process plants use to make food from sunlight, so this choice also doesn't seem correct.
+Then \end{assistantmessage}

+\begin{assistantmessage} <thinking>I examined C and thought, 'Is there a system of tubes in a plant that could transport water?'
+Yes, I know that plants have a system of tubes called xylem that transport water from the roots to the rest of the plant.
+Finally, I looked at D and thought, 'Does water get converted to food in the process of transporting it?'
+No, that's not how it works.
+Plants use water to make food, but that's not what's happening when water is being transported \end{assistantmessage}

 \begin{assistantmessage} choice C is the best explanation.

 </thinking>I have now fully explained why choice C is the best explanation for how stems transport water to other parts of the plant.
 Choice C states that stems transport water through a system of tubes, which is a more accurate description of the plant's water transport system.
 This system, known as xylem, is a network of tubes that allows water to move from the roots to the leaves of the plant.
 This is a fundamental process that supports the plant's \end{assistantmessage}